 The Foundation Milestone

 Milestone 1 (the foundation milestone) includes an extra automated step: lifecycle discovery for the target repository.
-Before the agent starts writing migration code, Morph analyzes the target repo to determine how it should be installed, built, run, and tested.
-The discovered configuration is saved as a Lifecycle Setup that you can review and edit.
-If discovery cannot get the target application healthy automatically, the configuration is saved as Draft and a warning appears so you can fix it before proceeding.Milestone Test Summary
+Before the agent starts writing migration code, analyzes the target repo to determine how it should be installed, built, run, and tested.
+The discovered configuration is saved as a Lifecycle Setup that you can review and edit through the Project Knowledge drawer.
+If discovery cannot get the target application healthy automatically, the configuration is saved as Draft and a warning appears so you can fix it before proceeding.Milestone Statuses

 |---|---|